×

 Cacoxenite Vs Ammolite Fracture

 Fracture is an important parameter when you compare Cacoxenite and Ammolite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Cacoxenite Vs Ammolite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
 Fracture observed in Cacoxenite is Uneven.
-Ammolite fracture is Granular and Uneven.
+Ammolite fracture is Uneven and Granular.

 Cacoxenite Vs Ammolite Luster